unit5000/unit500/README.md

 10. Reader641 - "Having eyes and not seeing Mount Tai"
 11. Isaiah - "Redefining Limits"
 12. J3ssva - "Success is the sum of small efforts, repeated day in and day out."
+13. Aaron - "What doesn't kill you, makes you stronger."